Self-Care for Times of UncertaintyMar 17, 2020

 Unplug.
 Turn off the news.
 Put down your phone.
 Spend time in quiet, even if it means locking yourself in the bathroom for a few minutes now and then.
 Create sacred spaces where you can retreat to when you need find peace and calm.
 Find healthy outlets for intense emotions, like exercising, journaling, or talking with a friend.
 Press the pause button and give yourself space to process.

 Give what you can to support your family and community.
 Keep paying for your gym membership even if you don't go.
 Keep ordering takeout from your favorite local restaurants.
-We must keep money flowing so that our communities can weather this storm together.
-Give to friends in need when you can.
-Share your resources.
-Generosity is healing.
+Keep money flowing within your community, so you can weather this storm together.
+Generosity is healing, too.

-But if you're feeling overwhelmed, start by asking these simple questions:
+But if you're still feeling overwhelmed, start by asking these simple questions:

 P.S.
-If you want more support during these heavy times, registration is now open for Simplify, a new program designed to help you live with more ease and better health.
+If you need more support right now, the Simplify online course can help you clear the clutter, so you can live with more ease and better health.
 Stay well, friends.

 *LivingUpp™ is a participant in affiliate programs, which means we may earn a commission from qualifying purchases on links to Amazon and other affiliate sites.